Thomas Foley, MPH

 Research Interests

-• Sarcopenia and the benefits of progressive resistance training as sarcopenia prevention and treatment of sarcopenia among community-dwelling older adults
+- Raising awareness of the susceptibility and severity of sarcopenia and the benefits of progressive resistance training as sarcopenia prevention and treatment among community-dwelling older adults

 Clinical Interests